A Quantum Network Processor Unit for Distributed Quantum Computing

 \textbf{Performance Simulator: } We developed a cycle-level simulator to evaluate the timing behavior of our proposed decoupled architecture.
 The simulator can be configured to model both the scalar and superscalar QNPU designs.
 We assume the availability of a compiler that efficiently schedules EPR pair generation, as demonstrated in prior work~\cite{zhang2024QDC}.
 With such compiler support, we model perfect EPR scheduling and pre-generation, which hides the latency of EPR generation.

-\textbf{Baseline: } We implement an in-order pipelined scalar QPU that executes instructions for both local and remote gates.
+\textbf{Baseline: } For comparison, we implement a baseline architecture following the unified processing model of NetQASM~\cite{Dahlberg2022NetQASM}, where a single QNPU handles both local and remote quantum operations.
+Our baseline uses an in-order pipelined scalar QNPU that executes instructions for both local and remote gates.
 In other words, it supports pipelined execution but not parallel execution of instructions.
-For fairness, we assume this monolithic QPU also has the same compiler support as our decoupled architecture, i.e., perfect EPR scheduling and pre-generation.
+For fairness, we assume this monolithic QNPU also has the same compiler support as our decoupled architecture, i.e., perfect EPR scheduling and pre-generation.

 \textbf{Benchmarks: } Our benchmarks include Hamiltonian Simulation, Greenberger–Horne–Zeilinger (GHZ), Bernstein-Vazirani (BV), Quantum Fourier Transform (QFT), Variational Quantum Eigensolver (VQE), and Quantum Approximate Optimization Algorithm (QAOA).
 For Hamiltonian simulation, we study one-dimensional Transverse Field Ising Models (TFIM) of varying sizes.
 For VQE, we adopt the two-local ansatz from the Qiskit circuit library, with full entanglement layers or linear entanglement layers.
-For QAOA, we evaluate MaxCut problems on randomly generated graphs, where half of all possible edges are connected.
-We also experimented with BV and GHZ benchmarks.
-BV shows similar performance trend to Hamiltonian simulation while GHZ shows similar trend to QFT.
-Thus, these benchmark results are omitted for space limitation.
+For QAOA, we evaluate MaxCut problems on 2-regular graphs and randomly generated graphs.
+For randomly generated graphs, half of all possible edges are connected.

 \textbf{Metric:} We evaluate performance using \textit{Execution Time}, defined as the total time required for a distributed quantum program to complete on the given architecture.